twnzl/nanium/README.md

 * seamlessly type-save even across API borders
 * full-featured objects (instead of plain data transfer objects) on both sides of the API
 * maximum reusable logic for server and client
-* easily exchangeable transfer protocols (http, websockets, tcp, ...) and formats (json, xml, ...).
+* easily exchangeable transfer protocols (http, websockets, tcp, etc.) and formats (json, xml, etc.).
 * automatic generation of SDKs for the services you offer
-* decide at build time how to host your services (microservices, monolith, ...) and which services shall be included
+* decide at build time how to host your services (microservices, monolith, etc.) and which services should be included
 * faster, cleaner and more flexible way to develop software

 ## Short and sweet